balas11/GettingnCleaningDataAssignment/README.md

 ###Result
 1. A `data` directory will be created and in which the data files will be downloaded and unzipped by the script
-2. The result csv files are stored in `output` directory
+2. The result files are stored in `output` directory
 3. The output files are
-	. `samsung_req.csv` with the variables corresponding to `mean` & `std` of measurements . `samsung_tidy.csv` contains the avreage of variables from above grouped by subject and activity
+	. `samsung_req.txt` with the variables corresponding to `mean` & `std` of measurements . `samsung_tidy.txt` contains the avreage of variables from above grouped by subject and activity

 ###Required Libraries
 . httr